 - fellowship in a community of similarly high-achieving students.

 Who Can Apply for the Flinn Scholarship?

-Close to 600 applications are reviewed each fall, followed by two rounds of interviews.
-Baseline qualifications: U.S. citizen and Arizona resident for at least two years; minimum 3.5 GPA; rank in top 5 percent of graduating class; minimum score of 1300 on the SAT I (critical reading and math sections only) or 29 on the ACT; participation and demonstrated leadership in a variety of extracurricular activities.
+About 600 applications are reviewed each fall, followed by two rounds of interviews.
+Requirements include: U.S. citizen and Arizona resident for at least two years.
+Qualifying candidates typically have at least a 3.5 GPA; rank in the top 5 percent of their graduating class; score at least 1300 on the SAT or 29 on the ACT; and participate and demonstrate leadership in extracurricular activities.